fmtlib/fmt/README.rst

   :height: 18px

 C++ Format is an open-source formatting library for C++.
-It can be used as a type-safe alternative to printf or as a fast alternative to IOStreams.
+It can be used as a safe alternative to printf or as a fast alternative to IOStreams.

 Features